stripe/stripe-php/README.md

 ## Development

+> [!WARNING]
+> External contributions to this repo from first-time contributors are currently on hiatus.
+If you'd like to see a change made to the package, please open an issue.

 [Contribution guidelines for this project](CONTRIBUTING.md)

 We use [just](https://github.com/casey/just) for conveniently running development tasks.
 You can use them directly, or copy the commands out of the `justfile`.
 To our help docs, run `just`.